-My teaching and scholarly interests focus on the American novel, Melville, race and ethnicity, transnationalism, visual culture, Modernism, and writing about Washington, DC.
+My teaching and scholarly interests focus on Romanticism, the American novel, Melville, race and ethnicity, transnationalism, visual culture, Modernism, and writing about Washington, DC.
 Much of my research and writing has centered on Herman Melville, and in recent years, a good deal of my professional life has been devoted to service in the Melville Society and the Society’s Cultural Project and Archive at the New Bedford Whaling Museum in Massachusetts.
-My current research focuses on Melville’s short fiction and on a study of adaptations, appropriations, and “remixing” of Melville’s texts in various media, including “new media.”

 Editor, Literary Capital: A Washington Reader (University of Georgia Press, 2011).

 Co-editor (with Jill Barnum and Wyn Kelley), “Whole Oceans Away”: Melville in the Pacific.
 Kent State U Press, 2007.

 Sounding the Whale: MOBY-DICK as Epic Novel.
 Kent, Ohio: Kent State U Press, 1996.

 The Weaver-God, He Weaves: Melville and the Poetics of the Novel.
 Kent, Ohio: Kent State U Press, 1996.

 Editor, Savage Eye: Melville and the Visual Arts.
 Kent, Ohio: Kent State U Press, 1992.